PerlDancer/Dancer2/README.md

 # Security Reports

-If you need to report a security vulnerability in Dancer2, send all pertinent information to [dancer-security@dancer.pm](mailto:dancer-security@dancer.pm).
-These matters are taken extremely seriously, and will be addressed in the earliest timeframe possible.
+If you need to report a security vulnerability in Dancer2, send all pertinent information to [dancer-security@dancer.pm](mailto:dancer-security@dancer.pm), or report it via the GitHub security tool.
+These reports will be addressed in the earliest possible timeframe.

 # Support